chandy619/azure-network-protocols/README.md

 <img width="503" alt="image" src="https://github.com/chandy619/azure-network-protocols/assets/144288806/63a5e804-8beb-4d81-b07b-9e513c90566e">
 </p>
 <p>
-Witihin Azure Portal, you'll need to create a new Resource Group that can hold two Virtual Machines (VMs); one for Windows 10 Pro and the other for Linux (Ubuntu).
+Witihin Azure, you'll need to create a new Resource Group that will house two Virtual Machines (VMs); one for Windows 10 Pro and the other for Linux (Ubuntu).
 However, both VMs will need to share the same Virtual Network (Vnet).
 </p>
 <br />